apache/skywalking/docs/en/guides/README.md

 - Issue report and discussion also could take place in `dev@skywalking.apache.org`.
 Mail to `dev-subscribe@skywalking.apache.org`, follow the reply to subscribe the mail list.

 ## Contact Us
 All the following channels are open to the community, you could choose the way you like.
 * Submit an [issue](https://github.com/apache/skywalking/issues)
 * Mail list: **dev@skywalking.apache.org**.
 Mail to `dev-subscribe@skywalking.apache.org`, follow the reply to subscribe the mail list.
 * [Gitter](https://gitter.im/openskywalking/Lobby)
 * QQ Group: 392443393

+## Become official Apache SkyWalking Committer
+The PMC will assess the contributions of every contributor, including, but not limited to, code contributions, and follow the Apache guides to promote, vote and invite new committer and PMC member.
+Read [Become official Apache SkyWalking Committer](asf/committer.md) to get details.

 ## For code developer
 For developers, first step, read [Compiling Guide](How-to-build.md).
 It teaches developer how to build the project in local and set up the environment.